top of page

 Understanding balance and sharing fairly is by far our biggest challenge.
 It’s quite difficult to explain but here goes!

-Our volunteers are some of the kindest most caring people I have ever met.
+Our volunteers are some of the kindest most caring people you will meet.
 It's important you work with us to share what we have as fairly as we can.
 If you cannot use the food yourself inside the allotted expiry date, please don’t take it.
 If you’ve picked up 2 loaves and a pastry, then maybe that extra bag of buns should go to the next person.
 We are all grown-ups and you will see what we have to share with everyone who will attend the hub with you that day.
 We firmly believe that in everyone’s heart of hearts, we know what’s ‘too much’.
 For us, this is the toughest area and it's where the community that visits us plays an important part.
-We have two kinds of visitors.
-Visitor A who absolutely takes only what they need, do not use us to supplement their lifestyle, very carefully select from the surplus to prevent waste, and leave a donation that’s fair in comparison to what they have benefited from.
-Visitor B, a far rarer type, will only grab the best products in the highest volume and leave tiny donations.
-Don’t be visitor B. No-one likes visitor B.

 195874550_10159021421865861_729041392034